okigan/revproxauth/README.md

      RADIUS_NAS_IDENTIFIER=synauthproxy   # Default: synauthproxy
      SYNAUTHPROXY_ADMIN_USERS=admin,user1 # Comma-separated admin users (empty = all users can edit)
      ```

+   💡 **Connecting to RADIUS Server on Synology Host:**

+   If your RADIUS server runs on the same Synology NAS, use one of these for `RADIUS_SERVER`:
+   - `172.17.0.1` - Docker bridge gateway (most reliable on Synology)
+   - `host.docker.internal` - Works on newer Docker versions
+   - Your Synology's LAN IP (e.g., `192.168.1.100`)

 6. **Apply and Start**
    - Click **Apply** → **Done**